 IBM's services executives will also play an important role, though the company is expected to emphasize cooperation with the channel, rather than competition, in delivering marketing and implementing SOA systems.

 The events will be spread out over almost a week and will be relentlessly business-focused.
-A
+A video IBM created to create buzz before the launch dramatizes security and business problems with nary a mention of technology.

 While the tone is designed to appeal to business sensibilities, most of the program enhancements, products and announcements are aimed at systems integrators and resellers, sources said.